redlink2/flipperzero-firmware/ReadMe.md

 ### The compiled firmware can be found in the `/dist/f7/` directory.

-#### Be sure to flash stock firmware to the Flipper before flashing the redlinked firmware for the first time.
+#### Be sure to flash stock firmware to the Flipper before flashing the redlinked firmware.

 </details>